-His current research is focussed on (i) the history of arms trade regulation (ii) cultures of military precision and (iii) the relationship between society, technology and security.
+His current research is focused on (i) the history of arms trade regulation (ii) cultures of military precision and (iii) the relationship between society, technology, and security.

 Books and Special Issues

 • Arms Trade Regulation: A History, Palgrave, planned 2020.

 •Co-editor with David Mutimer, Contemporary Security Policy, Special Issue: Arms Control for the 21st Century: Controlling the Means of Violence’, Vol. 32, Issue.
 1, April 2011.